-115.11 Zero tolerance of sexual abuse and sexual harassment; PREA coordinator Auditor Overall Determination: Exceeds Standard Auditor Discussion The HACTC written policy H-100 mandates zero tolerance toward all forms of sexual abuse and sexual harassment.
+Zero tolerance of sexual abuse and sexual harassment; PREA coordinator Auditor Overall Determination: Exceeds Standard Auditor Discussion The HACTC written policy H-100 mandates zero tolerance toward all forms of sexual abuse and sexual harassment.
 The HACTC Jail Administrator/PREA Coordinator has sufficient time and authority to develop, implement, and oversee agency efforts to comply with the PREA standards and has done an exceptional job in managing the HACTC's PREA compliance efforts.
 The auditor determined that the HACTC exceeds this standard.
 The Jail Administrator/PREA Coordinator goes above and beyond in every effort to comply with the standards.
 He is extremely conscientious and ensures that the zero-tolerance policy is a part of the culture within the HACTC.
 In addition to his own facility, he has assisted other facilities within North Dakota with their compliance efforts by providing guidance, forms and documents.

-115.12 Contracting with other entities for the confinement of inmates Auditor Overall Determination: Meets Standard Auditor Discussion The facility does not contract for the confinement of its inmates with other private agencies/entities.
+115.12 Contracting with other entities for the confinement of inmates Auditor Overall Determination: Meets Standard overnight due to COVID illness.

+The facility does not contract for the confinement of its inmates with other private agencies/entities.
+The facility has contracts to house inmates for other cities and counties.

-Supervision and monitoring Auditor Overall Determination: Meets Standard Auditor Discussion The HACTC has developed, documented, and made its best efforts to comply on a regular basis with a staffing plan that provides for adequate levels of staffing.
+Auditor Overall Determination: Meets Standard Auditor Discussion The HACTC has developed, documented, and made its best efforts to comply on a regular basis with a staffing plan that provides for adequate levels of staffing.
 The auditor reviewed policy, the staffing plan, organizational structure, reviewed the exigent circumstance log, verified the staffing levels through the schedule that was provided and verified through direct observation while on the facility tour.
 The HACTC has strong, consistent leadership and a positive culture.
-The facility requires a minimum staffing level of four staff on each shift.
-There are two females assigned to each team so that if one female officer is on leave or calls out, there is still a remaining female correctional officer for the shift.
-The HACTC had two documented incidents over the last three years when there was not a female staff member on shift.
-In one incident they were down one female officer due to a termination and the remaining female officer called out.
-They were unable to secure a female replacement staff member for the shift.
-In the other incident a female officer called out for the shift and the other female officer left part way through the shift due to illness and therefore they did not have a female officer on the shift for five hours.
-There have been no deviations from the staffing plan in the past twelve months.
-They use video monitoring, electronic door monitoring and an intercom system to protect inmates against sexual abuse.
+The staffing plan is exceptional.
+It is very detailed and gives a clear picture of how the facility is staffed at both optimal levels and minimum levels.
+The facility requires a minimum staffing level of four staff on each shift with one a female officer to conduct searches of

+They use video monitoring, electronic door monitoring and an intercom system to assist in protecting inmates against sexual abuse.
 Higher-level supervisors conduct and document unannounced visits.
 These rounds are documented in their computerized Jail Activity log.
 The unannounced rounds include all shifts to include the night shift and weekends.
-The jail administrator turns his radio on prior to arriving on site to ensure staff do not alert other staff as to his presence.
-The sheriff and the jail administrator conduct a formal walk-through the jail once each week.
+The jail administrator turns his radio on prior to arriving on site to ensure staff do not alert other staff to his presence.
+The sheriff and the jail administrator conduct a formal walk-through of the jail once each week.
 The jail administrator completes an annual review to assess, determine, and document whether adjustments are needed to the staffing plan.

+female inmates.
+There were two instances logged in the exigent circumstance log during the last 12 months in which there was no female staff on shift during the